tarequeh/DES/README.rst

 Overview
 ========
 The Data Encryption Standard (DES) is a block cipher (a form of shared secret encryption) that was selected by the National Bureau of Standards as an official Federal Information Processing Standard (FIPS) for the United States in 1976 and which has subsequently enjoyed widespread use internationally.
 It is based on a symmetric-key algorithm that uses a 56-bit key.

 This implementation of DES is not optimized in any way.
 The code has been written to provide readability and easy understanding of the algorithm.
 Padding scheme used in this implementation is `[PKCS5] <ftp://ftp.rsasecurity.com/pub/pkcs/pkcs-5v2/pkcs5v2-0.pdf>`_

 Compilation & Installation
 ==========================
 This implementation has only been tested on Unix platform.
 But you may be able to compile/ run it on Windows.

-1. Make sure des.c, des.h and run_des.c are in the same directory
+1. Make sure des.cpp, des.h and run_des.cpp are in the same directory
-2. Compile using: gcc -O3 des.c run_des.c -o run_des.o
+2. Compile using: g++ -O3 des.cpp run_des.cpp -o run_des.o

 Usage
 =====